 Instant Pot Recipe: Spicy, Creamy Keto Chicken Soup

 Nothing says “comfort food” to an American palate like homemade chicken soup.
-Whether it’s the healing elixir that helps you recover from a cold or simply a warm winter meal, chicken soup is a near-universal favorite.
+Whether it’s the elixir that helps you feel better during a cold or simply a warm winter meal, chicken soup is a near-universal favorite.
 And for those of us too busy to cook a new meal from scratch every night, it’s also a really convenient way to enjoy leftovers.
 After all, soup is always better the second day, right?

 One of the hardest high-carb foods to cut is potatoes, especially in a hearty chicken soup.
 It’s one of the things that makes a brothy soup a filling main course meal.
 Instead of potatoes, we’ve chosen a secret ingredient that’s low-carb and keto-friendly: celery root.

 If you’ve never seen a celery root before, it kind of looks like a hairy softball.
 Related to regular celery, but not the same plant, celery root (also called celeriac) is an amazingly versatile root vegetable that’s allowed (in the right serving size) on the keto diet.

 Because it has a decent amount of dietary fiber and a pretty high water content, celery root only has about four net carbs per 1/2 cup.
 Sure, it’s not zero, but it’s low enough that you can enjoy it as one of the many vegetables in your keto chicken soup.

 The recipe we’re sharing today fits perfectly in line with a keto diet because we’ve added some additional high fat ingredients that aren’t found in your average bowl.
 Cream cheese and heavy cream are among the final ingredients added to the pot once the heat is turned off, lending themselves to the texture and thickness of the final product.
 Trust us, these additions are incredibly delicious.